IT3038C/IT3038C.github.io/docs/week-3.md

 get-service | select-object * | out-gridview
 ```

-*Gridview can’t be combined with format-list or format-table
+*Gridview can't be combined with format-list or format-table

 ### Variables